drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 | \(a\)                                         | > \(b\)             |
 +-----------------------------------------------+---------------------+

 Fig. 9.
-Solar irradiation utilization on the concentrated system: (a) The spectral distribution on the surface of PV module (b) Daily power allocation for the different concentration ratio of the sample
+Solar irradiation utilization by the concentrated system: (a) The spectral distribution on the PV module surface (b) Daily power allocation for the different concentration ratio of the sample

 2. Temperature profile